+Just like your home’s roof, the ceilings should also be in good condition to protect you and your loved ones.
 Ceilings are overlooked but important parts of every room, and they must be cared for.
-Various issues arise with ceilings, including holes, cracks, sagging, and water damage.
-When issues occur with your ceiling, call in professional repairmen as soon as possible to resolve the problems.
+Over time, various issues can arise with ceilings, including holes, cracks, sagging, and water damage.
+When issues occur with your ceiling, it is important to call professional repairmen as soon as possible to resolve the problems.

 |National average cost||$450|

+The cost of ceiling repair per square foot ranges from $50 to $100.
 Most ceiling repairmen and repair companies have set fees for certain repairs, but they may adjust prices based on the area that needs fixing.
 Some may have set repair rates for each square foot of ceiling that needs fixing.
-Expect to pay from $50 to $90 per square foot, including parts and labor, for ceiling repairs.
+You may also pay a piece rate for ceiling tiles from standard or suspended ceilings instead of paying by the square foot.

-Many issues can arise with your ceiling.
+You will spend between $100 and $2,000 on your ceiling repairs depending on the exact type of repair needed.
+Many issues can arise with your ceiling that create a need for professional repair.
 Cracks and holes are the most common ceiling repairs, but other issues occur like seam or beam problems, leaks, water damage, or asbestos.
 The table below shows common types of ceiling repair and the average repair costs for each.

 |Crack||$100 - $500|